sidb95/CreditService/documentation/requirements/SRS2.md

     - All EMIs due on scheduled dates
     - loan amount should not exceed 5000/-,
     - annual income should be greater than 150000,
+    - credit score should be greater than or equal to 450
 3. Show message after giving out a loan.